algorithmsbooks/optimization/README.md

 * p.
 72: Change for clarity: adjust indexing of d and g, but not beta, in conjugate gradient equations by -1. (thanks to Raman Vilkhu)
 * p.
 74: Keep up with Convex.jl API using solve!(p, SCS.Optimizer) in Alg 4.4 (thanks to Ross Alexander)
 * p.
 76: Ref 4, subscript should be superscript (thanks to Robert Moss)
 * p.
+122: ex 7.2: The interval centers were incorrect. (thanks to Ross Alexander)
+* p.
 140: eq.
 8.23, $\delta^(i)$ should be boldface on the right hand side
 * p.
 183: Swap order of lambda and rho updates in Alg 10.2 (thanks to Stuart Rogers)
 * p.
 242: Change Morris-Mitchell Criterion list from {1,2,3,10,20,50,100} to {1,2,5,10,20,50,100}. (thanks to Stephan Milius)